alex1-11/cs50-final-project-2022/README.md

   - due dates;
   - states (e.g. open tasks, done and deleted ones);
   - creation date and time.
-  - *and tons of other properties, which have not found implementation as app's features yet and are to be inplemented in future development of this project, such as due time, contexts, projects, priority, tags, notes, alarms, frozen state, repeat patterns, completion datetime etc. Most of these are already taken into account, defined in `/models.py` with use of SQLAlchemy and made their way into project's database tables.*
+  - *and tons of other properties, which have not found implementation as app's features yet and are to be implemented in future development of this project, such as due time, contexts, projects, priority, tags, notes, alarms, frozen state, repeat patterns, completion datetime etc. Most of these are already taken into account, defined in `/models.py` with use of SQLAlchemy and made their way into project's database tables.*

 **Frontend** is made with use of **HTML, CSS, Bootstrap 5.2** and **JavaScript**.
 It also leverages the use of **Jinja2 templates** provided from Flask's backend side.

 ##### Starting pages
-User starts at login page, from which he can go to registering form if he didn't created an account yet.
+User starts at login page, from which he can go to registering form if he didn't create an account yet.
-App uses Flask's message flashing to give needed feedback on user's wrong inputs during forms submitions.
+App uses Flask's message flashing to give needed feedback on user's wrong inputs during forms submissions.
 After logging into account user gets to index route, which made as a single page with dynamically updated task lists.

 ##### Main interface, views, task lists
-GUI is made with use of Bootstrap's classes, basic grid system and few handy components and functions such as drop-downs (for task edit options), modal (for displaying warning about permanent deletion of tasks when 'Empty bin' button is pressed) and offcanvas (for hiding and showing tasklists menu on smaller screens), which made it responsive for using app on devices with different screen width.
+GUI is made with use of Bootstrap's classes, basic grid system and few handy components and functions such as drop-downs (for task edit options), modal (for displaying warning about permanent deletion of tasks when 'Empty bin' button is pressed) and offcanvas (for hiding and showing task lists menu on smaller screens), which made it responsive for using app on devices with different screen width.

 ##### Create a task
-In the end of each task list there is and input form for creating new tasks which consits of title, due date fields and the add button.
+In the end of each task list there is and input form for creating new tasks which consist of title, due date fields and the add button.
-After adding new task data which was inputed by user gets packed and fetched by JS to backend (Flask) with POST request.
+After adding new task data which was inputted by user gets packed and fetched by JS to backend (Flask) with POST request.
 This data gets processed by `/` route which distinguishes which form and type of input is it, creates an instance of Task class object and inserts it into the database with use of SQLAlchemy library and SQLite.
 Then the jinja template of task is being generated and handled back to fetch-block at frontend (`/static/script.js`).
-JS function takes the responce converts the data into `text` and adds the freshly created task as an HTML element, a row in the end of a table.
-Even empty task lists contain the undisplayed `tasklist_end` row for determing where JS should paste freshly added tasks.
+JS function takes the response converts the data into `text` and adds the freshly created task as an HTML element, a row in the end of a table.
+Even empty task lists contain the hidden `tasklist_end` row to determine where JS should paste freshly added tasks.
-Task-add function at backend is aware of current tasklist being viewed and will automatically assign today's date when user adds task at 'Today' and 'Upcoming' views if specific due date is not being provided.
+Task-add function at backend is aware of current task list being viewed and will automatically assign today's date when user adds task at 'Today' and 'Upcoming' views if specific due date is not being provided.
 It also will automatically set the state of a task if the function is being called from 'Completed' or any other view.
 The new task form is not displayed at 'Deleted' view.

-##### Browse todos: views on task lists
+##### Browse to-dos: views on task lists
 There is a sidebar on the left side of the GUI which gives ability to change the views of lists of tasks based on grouping tasks by certain properties:
 - Today: active undone tasks with due dates on today and before today (overdue);
 - Upcoming: active undone tasks with due dates starting from today and further into future;